Skip to content

 Scope the cohort

-Pick one lecture-heavy setting where recorded lectures already matter and the support owner can review feedback.
+The pilot identifies one lecture-heavy setting where recorded lectures already matter and the support owner can review feedback.

 2. 2